From Meshes to Splats: The New Language of Spatial AI

 Create and share 3D worlds with Marble

-We opened with the idea that humans express their internal models of the world through art, maps, stories, and now fully interactive digital environments.
-Spatial-AI systems are beginning to form their own internal worlds — geometric, physical, contextual — but those worlds are invisible unless we give them a language.
+We opened with the idea that humans express their internal models through art and stories.
+Spatial-AI systems are beginning to form their own internal worlds, but those worlds are invisible unless we give them a language.

 That language is the representation.

-For future LWMs, splats may become the medium through which agents communicate spatial understanding with us — and with each other.
+For future Large World Models, splats may become the medium through which agents communicate spatial understanding with us—and with each other.

-As sensors, models, and runtime engines converge, we move toward systems that not only reason in 3D, but can reconstruct, invent, and share their internal worlds as fluidly as humans sketch, film, or simulate ours.
+As sensors, models, and runtime engines converge, we are moving toward systems that not only reason in 3D but can reconstruct, invent, and share their internal worlds as fluidly as humans sketch ours.

-Gaussian splats just happen to be the first one that feels ready for both sides.
+Gaussian splats just happen to be the first language that everyone—human and machine—can finally speak.